nayere6342/apcsa-freedom-project/blog/entry03.md

 ### Design Process:

-Now to break down the code
+Now to break down the code to show how this works.
+The first thing that happens is the sprite texture for this example is going to use a _egg.png_ to show where the sprite is.
+Now the second part of the code

 ### Use Cases: